 index.yaml file manually if you do not run local

 tests or your tests do not include complex queries.

 Setting database permissions

-To manage these permissions, each App Engine app uses a default service account that gives full read and write access to Datastore mode and Cloud Firestore databases in the same project as the app.
+To manage these permissions, each App Engine app uses a default service account that gives full read and write access to Datastore mode and Firestore databases in the same project as the app.
 You can change the permissions of the default service account, but your app may lose access unless you assign an IAM role with the required permissions.